-Lee Rosen, retired divorce attorney and founder of Rosen Law Firm, covers the right way and wrong way to set a precedent for keeping your spouse out of the house and what actions you can take if your spouse refuses to comply.
+Lee Rosen, retired divorce attorney and founder of Rosen Law Firm, covers the right way and wrong way to set a precedent for keeping your spouse out of the house, whether or not you change the locks, and what actions you can take if your spouse refuses to comply.

 How Can I Keep My Spouse Out of the House?

 How can I keep my spouse out of the house after they leave?
 This is a big problem.
 We’ve got a lot of situations where couples have separated.
 And let’s say wife stays in the house, husband has moved out.
 Wife really doesn’t want the husband coming and going, but he keeps showing up.
 He comes in one day.
 He takes the toaster oven because he needs a toaster oven.
 He shows up the next day and drinks a bottle of beer from her refrigerator, and it’s just not what she wants.

 She thought when they were separating that that meant they were separating, and maybe he doesn’t see it in exactly the same way.
 Is there anything she can do to keep him out so that he doesn’t come and go all the time?
 Yeah, there is.
 I’m not going to tell you that it’s easy or pleasant, though.
 When you get into this situation, you’re heading down a path of some difficulty.
 So what do you do?

 First of all, you give notice.
 Once your spouse has moved out and is living somewhere else, has their own residence, you say, “Look, don’t come back anymore.”
 And the best way to do that is to send a letter and to keep a copy.
 Sometimes, we’ll send them by certified mail.
 An email is okay, but you want something you can prove that you sent.
 If you have a lawyer, have that lawyer do it for you.
 That’s really ideal.